Ted Solotaroff: Life and career

 [T]he market for serious writing cracked open in the Sixties and soon became a kind of howling forum where all manners of ideas, styles and standards contended for attention.
 As the literary climate altered radically, there was a distinct shift among writers and editors from a preoccupation with values as the ground of experience to a preoccupation with experience as the ground of values—a shift that was, of course, to be felt everywhere in America as the decade of opposition and revision careened along.
 For those, like myself, who entered the Sixties wedded to their values, the more or less standard ones of academic liberalism and humanism, but quite out of touch with their own experience, this breaking of the ice was alternately exhilarating and dismaying: one felt stirred but also swamped.

+After American Review folded in 1977, Solotaroff became a book editor at Harper & Row.
+He edited manuscripts by authors such as Russell Banks, Sue Miller, Robert Bly, and Bobbie Ann Mason.
+In a statement following Solotaroff's death, Mason called him "one of the last of the great editors" and someone who "cared about every line".
+In 1989, the year that Rupert Murdoch bought Harper & Row, Solotaroff switched from senior book editor to a part-time position in order to concentrate on his own writing.
+In 1991 he retired fully from the renamed HarperCollins.
+As one obituary noted, "he left the book business with a parting shot at what he labeled 'the literary-industrial complex'."

+In his last decade, Solotaroff published two memoirs.
+The award-winning Truth Comes in Blows (1998) "described a sad, blue-collar American childhood, bracketed by the Depression and World War II; a fractured Jewish world that mirrored the breach between him and his father."
+His follow-up volume, First Loves (2003), chronicled his courtship and marriage to Lynn Ringler in 1950s post-war America.

 Death

-He died at his home in East Quogue, New York of complications from pneumonia, aged 79.
-He was survived by his fourth wife (of 28 years), Virginia Heiserman Solotaroff, as well as four sons, and his brother, Robert.
+On August 8, 2008, Ted Solotaroff died at his home in East Quogue, New York of complications from pneumonia.
+He was 79.

+He was survived by his fourth wife (of 28 years), Virginia Heiserman Solotaroff, as well as four sons.